Graeme Cook

 What does your role entail?

 My role at Natural Power has changed a lot over the years.
 From mostly being out surveying (on boats or up hills), to coordinating ornithological baseline surveys and associated reporting and now to the rather broad remit of providing ornithological advice across Natural Power’s offshore portfolio.
-So, at the moment, I spend a lot of time working with offshore wind farm developer to help them arrive at a final project design where ornithological impacts are considered to be at consentable levels.
+So, at the moment, I spend a lot of time working with offshore wind farm developers to help them arrive at a final project design where ornithological impacts are considered to be at consentable levels.
 When I’m not doing that I may be overseeing the early-stage work for us to deliver the marine ornithology chapter of one of the east coast Scotwind project EIARs, getting my head round what some new guidance note, paper or modelling tool means in terms of assessment protocols, doing due diligence work, contributing to a workshop, or I’m talking to folk about what we should present in particular baseline reports for clients, etc.

 What does your day typically consist of?